-Quartiermeister is a social enterprise and we seek to deal with our takings in a reasonable and sensible manner, so that as much money as possible goes to the projects we want to support.
-In order for you to see that we mean what we say and that no money is wasted or misspent, every three months we publish a complete breakdown of our income and expenditure.
-Here you can see our latest transparency report:
+Quartiermeister is a social enterprise and we seek to deal with our proceeds in a reasonable and sensible manner, so that as much money as possible goes to the projects we want to support.
+We’re in support of full transparency and to ensure that no money is wasted or misspent, we publish a complete breakdown of our income and expenditure every three months.